iCaran/theBlog/content/posts/indian_demo_secu.md

 ## <u>The Mirage of Secular Democracy in India: A Case for a Dharmic Renaissance</u>

 India’s secular-democratic framework, enshrined in its Constitution since 1950, is often celebrated as a triumph of unity in diversity.
 Yet, beneath this veneer lies a growing critique: that the system, far from being neutral, systematically suppresses Hindu interests to sustain a fragile political equilibrium.
 Critics argue that this model—imported from the West and hastily adapted to India’s pluralistic society—has fostered division, eroded cultural identity, and prioritized expediency over justice.
 In its place, they propose a Dharmic alternative, rooted in India’s ancient civilizational ethos, as a more authentic and sustainable governance model.
-This article explores this critique through historical evidence, intellectual discourse, and philosophical analysis, while addressing counterarguments to present a compelling case.

 ---